IowaScaledEngineering/ise-docs/docs/Tips and Tricks/Articles/xing-basics.md

 A minimum warning of 20 seconds on the prototype doesn’t seem like much, but in N scale that’s 5.5 feet at 30 scale mph.
 In HO, that same 20 seconds at 30 scale mph is 10 feet!
 While it’s correct, my experience is it feels far too long on the model because our distances are compressed.
 Plus, that might put the start of an approach circuit squarely in the middle of yard on the opposite side of a peninsula or some such.

-The RoadReady Basic is an “island only” type of controller and includes a bell, speaker, and drivers for any common anode LED crossing signals (which is pretty much all signals on the market today).
+The RoadReady Basic is an “island only” type of controller and includes everything you need except the crossing signals themselves: a bell, speaker, and drivers for any common anode LED crossing signals (which is pretty much all signals on the market today).
 It’s active any time one of the detectors is active, and will remain active for a programmable timeout afterwards.
 It only requires installation of two detectors, one on each side of the crossing.
 It can also be expanded to cover as many tracks as you need just by adding more detectors.
 It's designed to be realistic, yet simple to install for most model railroaders.

+[![Model Sensor Locations](img-gcb/gcb-img3.png)](img-gcb/gcb-img3.png)

 The RoadReady Advanced includes all the same features as the basic version - island sensors, bell, speaker, and LED drivers - but also includes support for east and west approach sensors with a programmable timeout for trains that stop before the island.
 It will also include drivers for gates.
 It's intended for a single main track.
-(The RoadReady Advanced is slated for this coming winter 2025/2026.)

-The RoadReady Track Expander allows you to add one or two additional tracks with approach logic to either the base RoadReady Basic or Advanced unit.
+The RoadReady Track Expansion Module allows you to add one or two additional tracks with approach logic to either the base RoadReady Basic or Advanced unit.
 It will be out at roughly the same time as the Advanced unit.
 If you need to add a second or third mainline to your Advanced, or if you decide later you need to add approach logic to your Basic unit, the Track Expander is the thing you need.

-[![Model Sensor Locations](img-gcb/gcb-img3.png)](img-gcb/gcb-img3.png)
+!!! note info
+    The RoadReady Advanced and RoadReady Track Expansion Module are slated for this coming winter 2025/2026.

 ## Learning More